Jan-van-Waaij/Charon.jl/docs/src/guide.md

 ```
 julia --threads=4
 ```
 this starts `julia` with 4 threads, and enables you to run 4 mcmc chains in parallel.
-You can use another number of you want to run more or less chains in parallel.
+You can use another number, if you want to run more or less chains in parallel.
 This starts the Julia [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/).
 For Julia 1.4 or older, you need to set the `JULIA_NUM_THREADS` environment variable, as described [here](#older-versions-of-julia).

 ### Install Charon.